jBOT: Semantic Jet Representation Clustering Emerges from Self-Distillation: Introduction

 The core of SSL is to \textit{learn a generic feature representation through observation without supervision}.
 It aims to extract features from unlabeled data into an embedding space using self-supervised objectives such as contrastive learning~\cite{9157636,chen2020simple}, where the model is trained to be invariant to augmentations of the same example (positive pairs) while distinguishing different examples (negative pairs), or self-distillation~\cite{caron2021emerging,oquab2023dinov2,simeoni2025dinov3,zhou2021ibot,assran2023selfsupervisedlearningimagesjointembedding}, where a student network is trained to match the representations encoded by a teacher, with architectural and training designs to prevent information collapse (i.e., learning trivial solutions such as a constant vector).
 This task-agnostic training encourages the model to encode features that preserve high-level semantics while being invariant to noise and low-level details, so the learned representations often exhibit meaningful properties, such as object segmentation in images or word semantics in text.
 For downstream tasks such as classification, a classifier head can be attached to the learned embeddings and fine-tuned with supervision instead of training from raw inputs.
 Because the embedding space already captures semantic structures from the data, fine-tuned models often outperform standalone models trained from scratch.
 This has inspired recent developments of SSL in HEP~\cite{10.21468/SciPostPhys.12.6.188,Favaro:2023xdl,Katel:2024ygn,Golling:2024abg,Leigh:2024ked,Harris:2024sra,Sheldon:2024sbe,Hao:2025abk}.

-In this work, we present jBOT, a method adapted from the self-distillation pre-training framework iBOT~\cite{zhou2021ibot} originally developed for computer vision, to learn jet representations that enable downstream tasks such as classification and anomaly detection.
-We observe that semantic clustering of jet classes emerges in the representation space when pre-trained on unlabeled jet data via self-distillation.
-The self-supervised features already exhibit decent class separation and enable, when pre-trained on background classes only, powerful anomaly detection using simple metrics such as distance-based score.
-When fine-tuned on downstream classification tasks with labeled data, jBOT consistently yields better performance than supervised models trained from scratch.
+In this work, we introduce jBOT, a method adapted from the self-distillation pre-training framework iBOT~\cite{zhou2021ibot} originally developed for computer vision, to learn jet representations that enable downstream tasks such as classification and anomaly detection.
+Motivated by the growing attention to foundation models in the HEP field~\cite{Hallin:2025ywf,Golling:2024abg,Leigh:2024ked,Birk:2024knn,Harris:2024sra,Katel:2024ygn,Wildridge:2024yeg,Brehmer:2024yqw,Mikuni:2024qsr,Mikuni:2025tar}, we present jBOT as a viable self-distillation-based architectural option for jet data or similar physics objects at the CERN LHC.
+Using a modest jet dataset as a proof-of-concept demonstration, we observe that semantic clustering of jet classes emerges in the representation space when pre-trained on unlabeled jet data via self-distillation.
+The self-supervised features already exhibit class separation and enable, when pre-trained on background classes only, anomaly detection using simple metrics such as distance-based score.
+When fine-tuned on downstream classification tasks with labeled data, jBOT yields better performance than supervised models trained from scratch on the same data, especially when labeled data is limited.
 The paper is structured as follows: Sec.~\ref{sec:related} discusses some recent developments in the field, Sec.~\ref{sec:method} describes the jBOT framework, Sec.~\ref{sec:experiment} presents experimental setup and results, and Sec.~\ref{sec:conclusion} summarizes the work with outlook.
 Our code is available at \url{https://github.com/hftsoi/jbot}.